Sustainable Brands: 5 Simple Steps to Become One

 The quest for proximity with customers is one of the foolproof marketing strategies to promote a brand.
 You can organize a discussion session with many consumers.

-Take advantage of such an opportunity to discuss subjects that your customers don’t dare to talk about on a daily basis.
-They will be free to give their opinions and express their doubts or misgivings about the brand.
+Take advantage of such an opportunity to discuss subjects your customers don’t dare to discuss daily.
+They will be free to express their opinions and doubts or misgivings about the brand.

 An engaged brand gives more importance to dialogues.
-It takes advantage of their meeting with their fans to present their operations and emphasize an engaging subject, like recycling or energy saving.
+It takes advantage of its meeting with its fans to present its operations and emphasize an engaging subject, like recycling or energy saving.

 4- Broadcast messages that match your mindset